NEW ZEALAND LIGHTHOUSES

 Supplies were also hauled by dray overland from Kaitaia then winched across on the cable.
 2 One of the early lighthouse keepers was Tom Smith, he and his family arrived in 1918.
 On the day they arrived the sea was too rough to land on the island so they were put ashore on the mainland.
 They then hauled their belongings over the sand hills to the aerial cable.
 While Mrs. Smith, a daughter and their six week old baby were being winched across on the cable, the wind intensified and the cage they sat in started to swing uncontrollably until it jammed in the middle of the cable.
 There they remained suspended in the storm until it subsided two hours later and they could once again operate the winch.
 3

-In November of 1894, the Government approved expenditure of £3300 for a fog signal to be installed at the lighthouse.
-They also asked the Post Master General to investigate the feasibility of a telephone line linking the island to the mainland. b
+In November of 1894, the Government asked the Post Master General to investigate the feasibility of a telephone line linking the island to the mainland.
+61

 In 1895 the Post and Telegraph Department ran a wire connecting the lighthouse to Awanui.
 The telephone exchange was attached to the principal keeper's house and included a small post office, one of the smallest in the country.
 10